Shrewsbury park and ride and standard bus services

 Attached to this page are the results of the local bus tendering process.

-It's a requirement for transport operators to appropriately register and obtain our authorisation for any driver, passenger assistant or vehicle used on our transport services.
-Registrations are available from the Passenger Transport Commissioning Group (contact details on this page).
+It's a requirement for Transport Operators to appropriately register and obtain our authorisation for any Driver or Passenger Assistant they wish to use on our transport services.
+Registration forms are available from the Passenger Transport Commissioning Group (contact details on this page).